First-timer Road-Trip to Okinawa

-To seat at the Ocean Blue Cafe tank side tables, you need to reserve the seat and wait for availability.
+To seat at the Ocean Blue Cafe tank side tables, you need to reserve the seat subject to availability on 1st-come-1st serve basis.
 Duration is limited to 40min per session.
-Waiting time can take up to 20-30min
+Waiting time can take up to 20-30min.

 Aquarium staff explaining the feeding session which comes on at 1500 and 1700 hrs daily.
 After the initial “Hello everybody!” in English, the rest of the talk was in Japanese.
-For a brief moment, I thought we were going to be “in sync”.
+For a brief happy moment, I thought he was to speak in English.
 But it’s all good, you simply enjoy by observation.

 A huge gigantic squid specimen on display.
 Possibility a Humboldt squid?

 A small group of big-eyed Travelly scouting their “territory”.
 The bigeye trevally is a schooling species, known to form huge mass consisting of more than 1500 fish.
 The species is often seen in these large schools either stationary or slowly moving around the reef complexes they inhabit during the day.
-At night, these schools dissolve, and the species become active, taking most of its prey during the nocturnal period.
+At night, these schools dissolve and the species become active, foraging for its prey during the nocturnal period.
 But I believe the characteristics changed in an aquarium setting.

 Whale Shark sucking in the feed, made of carefully prepared shrimps.
-Whale sharks are actually sharks but like whales, are filter feeders and enjoy a diet of plankton and other small fish, so they do not pose a danger to human beings.
+Whale sharks are actually sharks but like whales, are filter feeders and enjoy a diet of plankton and other small fish, so they are harmless to human beings.

 Kouri Island is located north of Yagaji Island in the northern part of Okinawa’s main island.
 It is a small inhabited island that belongs to Nakijin Island.
 How small?
 Really tiny, with an area of 3.13 km² and a circumference of about 8 km, which you can finish in about 10 minutes loop by car.
 It’s linked to Okinawa mainland by a 2km long Kouri bridge – the longest open-road bridge in Japan.

 Most visitors will check out the Kouri Ocean Tower (Tel.no: 98-056-1616), a relatively new attraction opened in November 2013.
-The highlight of this venue is an automated cart ride to the hilltop lookout point equipped with a 5-minute audio-guide in English (or several other languages).
-The ride cost 800¥ (S$9.70) per adult with entry to the tower.
-You can also walk up the hill for free but the lookout point is limited to paid visitors.
+The highlight of this venue is an automated cart ride paired with an audio-guide in English (or several other languages) to the hilltop lookout point.
+The ride costs 800¥ (S$9.70) per adult including entry to the tower.
+You can also choose to walk up the hill for free but the lookout point is limited to paid visitors.

-Nice 7-8min drive ride up the scenic and landscaped hill on the automated cart.
+Nice 7-8min drive slow ride up the scenic and landscaped hill on the automated driverless cart.

-The souvenir shops at the peak also feature more than 10,000 shells gathered from every part of the world.
-If shells don’t interest you, I am sure you will be enthralled by the amazing panoramic views of the ocean and gorgeous sunset vistas (if you go at the right moment during dusk).
-The shop within the tower has various specialities like Kouri Sea Salt or pineapple cake for you to buy home.
+The souvenir shops at the peak also feature more than 10,000 shells gathered from all over the world.
+If shells don’t interest you, I am sure you will be enthralled by the scenic panoramic views of the ocean and gorgeous sunset vistas (if you go at the right moment during dusk).
+The shop within the tower has various specialities like Kouri Sea Salt or Pineapple Cake for you to buy home.
 Free sampling is available here too.